kensho-technologies/graphql-compiler/docs/source/core_specification/schema_types.rst

     }

 GraphQL objects can *implement* interfaces, (as in the example below).
 If an object implements an interface, then it means that the interface is a superclass of said object.
-To implement an interface an object must also contain all of the interface's fields.

 .. code::